UPDD – Gesture and Inking

 Since version 2.0.14 the Menu Bar item can be optionally disabled and with some OEM versions of the gesture software this is the default state so no Menu Bar item is shown.
 The Menu Bar item can be enabled / disabled as required in the gesture settings dialog.

-The application interacts with the core UPDD driver or TUIO Server to receive all touches and calculate the gesture being performed and inject this into the OS as a touch event and also pass single touch events to the tablet interface.
+As described in the overview above, the gesture software interacts with the core UPDD driver or TUIO Server to receive all touches, calculates the gesture being performed, initiates the associated action and then injects the touches into the OS as native touch events and also optionally pass mouse actions as tablet events.

 The schematic for the gesture interface is as follows: